open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - Profile format should be as compact as possible
 - Profiling data should be transferred as efficiently as possible and the model should be lossless with intentional bias for enabling efficient marshaling, transcoding, and analysis
-- When needed, existing profiling formats should be able to be unambiguously mapped to the standardized data model (i.e. collapsed, pprof, JFR, etc.)
+- Profiling formats should be able to be unambiguously mapped to the standardized data model (i.e. collapsed, pprof, JFR, etc.)
-- Providing minimal/terse data model components that show relationships between other telemetry components.
-For example, linking call stacks with spans
+- Profiling formats should contain mechanisms for representing relationships between other telemetry components (i.e. linking call stacks with spans)

 ## Supporting Legacy profiling formats